AsherJingkongChen/xp-core/README.md

 npm run prepublish
 ```

-**Note:** The command should always be run before a release commit or a pull request.
+**Note:** The command should always be run successfully before a release commit or a pull request.
+Also, it's better to run integration tests before merge.